Why Apply for an Electronic Money Institution License in Cyprus

 7. Transfer Pricing

-Cyprus follows OECD transfer pricing guidelines.
+Cyprus follows the Organization for Economic Co-operation and Development’s (OECD’s) transfer pricing guidelines.
 EMIs must ensure that transactions with related parties are conducted at arm’s length and maintain proper documentation to support their transfer pricing policies.

 8. Substance Requirements